When should I start looking for a job?

 Where do I go to look for a teaching job?

 There are several good places to go to look for a job in teaching.
 The first is the Career Services Office at Missouri State.
-Many schools in the area and outside Southwest Missouri will will post their positions with the Career Services office.
+Many schools in the area and outside Southwest Missouri will post their positions with the Career Services office.
 Career Services also hosts an "Education Job Fair" every year.
 For more information, contact Career Services.

 You can access teaching jobs on the MOREAP website.
 This website will give you several resources for your job search.